 There is also a large body of evidence which supports the notion that the gut microbiome is highly influential in mood stability.
-This is an area which is extremely rewarding to work on with my patients, and there is an excellent test, done through PCR technology, which enables me to know exactly what the microbiota constitutes and then to provide a protocol to improve it.
+This is an area which is extremely rewarding to work on with my patients, and there is an excellent test, done through PCR technology, which enables me to know exactly what the microbiota constitutes and then to provide a protocol to improve it; though this test is not currently covered under Medicare.

 I am very concerned about the frequency with which SSRIs etc are prescribed and the difficulty that patients have when they try to withdraw from them.
 This is an area of particular focus with my patients and I have much experience with protocols to safely wean off such medication without experiencing rebound side effects.